ibm-cloud-docs/hs-crypto/uko-at-events.md

 | outcome | success |
 | reason.reasonCode	| 200 |
 | reason.reasonType	| OK |
-{: caption="Table 15.
-Returned values of a successful EP11 keystore event" caption-side="bottom"}
+{: caption="Returned values of a successful EP11 keystore event" caption-side="bottom"}

 The following common fields for EP11 keystore events include extra information:
 - The `target.name` field includes the IDs of the keystore or key.